Selmer Varitone

 Project Manager: Mizumoto

 *Finally, please enjoy this rehearsal take recorded just before the demo performance.
-Even though it’s just a rehearsal, it’s well worth a listen!
+Even though it’s just a rehearsal, it’s a performance well worth listening to!

 If you found this article helpful, please show your support!